Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 ## Parametric Rules

-Many property can be generalized to hold to all functions.
+Many properties can be generalized to be used for all functions.

  #### _***P3: Verification of `approve` can change only by the holder